matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 ## Text Manipulation
 1. `Y` will yank/copy an entire line.
 1. `y[movement]` will yank based on the movement.
 E.G.: `yiw` will yank the word you're in.
+1. `:r` is used to copy a bunch of text into the current buffer. `:r!ls` will copy the result of ls, one per line, into the page at the cursor.
 1. `p` will paste, `P` will insert a new line first.
 1. `ctrl+t` and `ctrl+d`, used in insert mode, will indent and un-indent the current line respectively.
 1. `>` in normal mode will indent. `>>` will indent the current line, `>}` will indent the paragraph.